 A person could be charged with Third Degree Criminal Trespass in Denver, Adams, or El Paso County, or throughout Colorado, if they refuse to leave a business property when they are asked to leave.
 Another common example for this behavior would be called loitering.

-areas of your life.
-Don’t ignore the charges against you!
+A Trespassing conviction will affect many areas of your life.
+Don't ignore the charges against you!

 Trespass Lawyer in Jefferson County: Consequences of a Trespassing Conviction